fransyozef/generate-nft-metadata/README.md

 # generate-nft-metadata

-Simple toolset to generate metadata
+Simple toolset to generate metadata.

 ## Support
 Like this tool?
 Want to support me?
 Please donate some crypto to me (so I can support my 4 wives and 11 kids and 3 dogs)